What is the Neynar user score?

 Neynar SQL playground has user scores available and you can pull from there for larger analysis as needed.
 Reach out if you don’t yet have access to it.

 If you know a score misrepresents a user, that’s helpful information we can use to label our data.
-Please send feedback to @rish
+Please send feedback to@rish

-on Warpcast DC or Telegram DM .
+on Warpcast DC or Slack .

 FAQs